Te Whakawhiti Kōrero mō te Kāwanatanga Tuwhera | The Open Government Partnership Dialogue

 We’re currently developing New Zealand’s 4th Open Government Partnership National Action Plan (NAP4) – and we want to hear from you!

 Register for Dialogue to join the conversation.
 Add your ideas, comment on those of others under one or all of the themes below, and share your wisdom, thoughts, experiences, challenges and aspirations to create a strong Plan.
 Your idea could become a new open government action!
 (Read “How a plan is developed”.)

-Following feedback about the development of the next National Action Plan, Te Kawa Mataaho Public Service Commission is exploring with the OGP Secretariat extending the submission date of our next Plan into next year (2022).
-We will release a revised timeframe for the development of the next Plan that reflects the outcome of those discussions as soon as we are able.
+Following feedback about the development of the next National Action Plan, Te Kawa Mataaho Public Service Commission is confirming with the OGP Secretariat the extension of the submission date for our next Plan into next year (2022).

-We’ve also added some new challenges, based on what we’ve heard so far.
 Open government works best when as many of us as possible can get involved, with diverse voices and experiences represented.
-There are two side to this: how to get involved, and what happens with your ideas.
+There are two sides to this: how to get involved, and what happens with your ideas.
 We've set a couple of challenges that look at what others are saying about this, and to hear your thoughts on those ideas, or add your own.
-Check out our new challenges below.
+Check out these challenges below.

 Make sure you sign up for updates when you register if you want to stay involved in the conversation.